alex-courtis/arch/README.md

 Install your public/private keys under `~/.ssh`

-Clone this repo to, say, `/opt/arch`, ensuring the ownership of that directory and its children is the user.
+Clone this repo to a user available location i.e. `~`

+As root, move it to, say, `/opt/alex`

-Link the CLI profile bits:
+From the end location, link the CLI profile bits:

 `./linkHome.sh`